Together, we CAN make a difference. Both to the Capalaba electorate and to Queensland.

 Speaking with a concerned resident and the Shadow Main Roads Minister Steve Minnikin MP about an ongoing traffic issue on Mt Cotton Road.
 24 hours later there was yet another accident, where a car took out the telegraph pole directly in front of where Steve is standing.

 Joining a political party doesn’t mean you have to stand on the side of the road waving at cars!
 There are so ways our members contribute, and one of the most important ways is in helping to create policies which improve the lives of Queenslanders.

 Many people who don’t actively follow politics assume the LNP is only about creating a strong economy.
-While it's true we do believe a strong economy is key to raising the standard of living for all of us, did you know one of our LNP values is “The worth and dignity of every individual, the priority of helping the marginalised, and public and personal integrity, in underpinning a society in which people of different beliefs and cultures live in peace and harmony with each other, contributing to the common good, respecting others and taking seriously their obligations as citizens of Australia"?
+While it's true we do believe a strong economy is key to raising the standard of living for all of us, did you know some of our LNP values are

 These are the links to explain what we believe and what the LNP values are.
 If you would like to chat with me personally about membership, please feel free to give me a call.